 Polish sports minister Joanna Mucha confirmed that there were 16 reports of violent incidents and 314 people treated by medical staff in incidents connected to the tournament

 Video footage has emerged on the internet of Russian supporters attacking stewards inside Wroclaw's Stadion Miejski following their side’s win over Czech Republic in their opening Group A match on Friday night.

-Elsewhere, local media reported that a Spanish football fan was found murdered in the Donetsk region nearly a month after going missing as he holidayed ahead of the European Championship.
+Elsewhere, local media reported that a Spanish football fan was found murdered in the Donetsk region after nearly a month after going missing as he holidayed ahead of the European Championship.

-Meanwhile, four stewards are understood to have been taken to the hospital for treatment following the violence in Wroclaw, the footage of which shows Russia fans beating one man to the ground and kicking another in the head.
+Meanwhile, four stewards are understood to have been taken to hospital for treatment following the violence in Wroclaw, the footage of which shows Russia fans beating one man to the ground and kicking another in the head.

 Wroclaw police spokesman Mariusz Sokolowski confirmed the incident in the 40,000-capacity venue.

 He said: "I can confirm that this happened at the stadium.

 "The attackers were from the group of Russian language fans.
 We are trying to identify them.
 Police have the security footage from the stadium, we are looking into it."